jentery/508v4/keywords.md

 * **The Multiple**: How is (or isn't) the game a democratic multiple?
 How is (or isn't) it accessible?
 * **Ideology**: How does the game direct, manipulate, instruct, or hail players?
 How assertive is it?
 * **Advertisement**: How does the game sell itself?
-* **Indie**: How is the game handmade?
+* **Indie**: How is the game crafted?
 What is its relation to commercial media?
 What traces of the designer persist in the game?
 * **Community**: Does the game involve special-interest communities?
 For whom and by whom is it made?
 Do these communities tend to see themselves in the mainstream?
 Does the mainstream speak for them?
 * **Subjectivity**: What intersubjective activities does the game prompt?
 Consider, e.g., how zines are exchanged, mailed, and repurposed, or how they play a role in f2f meetings, networking, organizing, and community-building.
 * **Object**: How and by whom is the game collected?
 Where is it found?
 How is value assigned to it?
 By whom?